 If you have any questions please feel free to contact our office located in Johnstown, PA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Plantar fasciitis is a common foot condition that is often caused by a strain injury.
-If you are experiencing heel pain or symptoms of plantar fasciitis, contact one of our podiatrists from Lovely Foot Associates, PC.
+Blisters are prone to making everyday activities extremely uncomfortable.
+If your feet are hurting, contact one of our podiatrists of Lovely Foot Associates, PC.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Johnstown, PA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.